One of These Days is now available on SKY Movies and Curzon Home Cinema and arrives on DVD/digital from May 16th.

 During our school years, we are told that if we work hard, play by the rules, and show enthusiasm, the world will be our oyster and success and comfort will be guaranteed.
 But, in reality, for many, no matter how hard they work or how much they strive for success, the door to comfort and security is constantly slammed shut due to where they live, where they work and their socio-economic status.
 However, despite this invisible barrier, these people continue to be sold a lie with phrases such as: “Don’t worry, someday your ship will come in” and “One of these days you will be rewarded for all your hard work”.

 Lottery providers use this as part of their business model.
 For example, how many people struggle to put food on the table for their family yet buy weekly lottery tickets or scratchcards?
 The answer is, of course, many.
-But this is not because they have money to burn; it’s because lottery companies sell them a vision that they know is a lie for most of those who play.
+But this is not because they have money to burn; it’s because lottery companies sell them a vision that they know is a lie.
 The National Lottery here in the UK states you have a 1 in 13 chance of winning a prize on the Euromillions draw; however, your chance of winning the jackpot is, in fact, 1 in 139,838,160.
 In context, your chance of being struck by lightning is 1 in 500,000!

 READ MORE: TIGERS